Bobby Hanig: Currituck County Commissioner

-Currituck County Manager Dan Scanlon said Steinburg's request went through Currituck's tourism board, and Currituck vetted his proposal as it would any other.
-That included review by County Attorney Ike McRee, based on an “action history” Currituck provided with the contract.
+He voted in 2017 to ban all future solar facility development.

-After moving to the North Carolina House of Representatives, the Currituck Republican party selected educator Selina Jarvis as their nominee to replace Bobby Hanig on the county Board of Commissioners.
+After moving to the North Carolina House of Representatives, the Currituck Republican Party selected educator Selina Jarvis as their nominee to replace Bobby Hanig on the county Board of Commissioners.

 North Carolina General Assembly

 Hanig defeated Rep. Beverly Boswell in a Republican primary.

-Hanig defeated Tess Judge by a 55 to 45 percent in the general election.
+Hanig defeated Tess Judge by 55%–45% in the general election.

 Hanig sponsored six bills in his first term.
 The bills included one that gave the College of the Albemarle the liberty to use state funds for building projects along with Dare County for educational facilities.
 Another bill was for the isolated schools in Currituck county and improving the transportation efficiency budget for the schools in Currituck County.
 Another bill passed by Hanig dealt with local regulation of navigable water and the restoration of the Federal Protecting Tenants at Foreclosure Act.
-Also, a bill to make bottlenose dolphin North Carolina's marine mammal was passed the House through him and it was directed to the Senate Rules Committee.
+Also, a bill to make the bottlenose dolphin North Carolina's marine mammal was passed the House through him and it was directed to the Senate Rules Committee.